 I can hear you thinking, “What are those three options in short?”, therefore I’ve summarized them in short for you below:

-- Use Access Reviews to cleanup Guest Accounts – Whereby an access review is created for guest users which can and eventually will disable and cleanup guest accounts from your tenant.
+- Use Access Reviews to clean-up Guest Accounts – Whereby an access review is created for guest users which can and eventually will disable and clean-up ‘inactive’ guest accounts from your tenant.

 Now you know the three options we have available, let’s have a look at the first option ‘Let the lifecycle of guest accounts be managed via Identity Governance’ in this blog in more detail and how to get this configured and get you up and running!